 The ABA Commission on Lawyer Assistance Programs (Co-LAP) is an important means of sharing knowledge and resources among the staff of lawyer assistance programs throughout this country, Canada, and the United Kingdom.
-In 2006, program management and Oversight Committee members continued to be active in the work of Co-LAP, regularly attending Co-LAP meetings and communicating with other LAP staff via the Commission's email listserve.
-Additionally, the Director served on the planning committee for the 2006 Co-LAP Annual Conference, held in late October in San Francisco.
+In 2007, program management and Oversight Committee members continued to be active in the work of Co-LAP, regularly attending Co-LAP meetings and communicating with other LAP staff via the Commission's email listserve.
+The Director served on the planning committee for the 2007 Co-LAP Annual Conference.
+Additionally, the Director was appointed to serve on the Co-LAP Advisory Commission.